stevengill/cordova-amazon-fireos/README.md

 # under the License.
 #
 -->
-Cordova Android
+Cordova Amazon Fire OS
 ===

-Cordova Android is an Android application library that allows for Cordova-based projects to be built for the Android Platform.
-Cordova based applications are, at the core, applications written with web technology: HTML, CSS and JavaScript.
+Cordova Amazon Fire OS is an application library that allows for Cordova-based projects to be built for the Amazon Fire OS Platform.
+It uses Amazon's web app runtime that is built on open-source Chromium project.
+With the web app runtime, your web apps can achieve fluidity and speed approaching that of native apps.

 [Apache Cordova](http://cordova.io) is a project at The Apache Software Foundation (ASF).